 Furthermore, we invest only in properties that have been subjected to the Asset Management Company's comprehensive due diligence review, including an environmental assessment and an evaluation of risks related to building safety, soil contamination and flooding.
 We make decisions on the basis of this due diligence review, and we may reject a potential investment based on environmental factors.
 Additionally, the Asset Management Company has established a debt-based Green Finance Framework and an equity-based Green Equity Framework.
-When investing in properties using proceeds from green financing under the Green Finance Framework or the Green Equity Framework, we do not consider properties that do not meet the criteria under our Green Finance Framework described above.
+When investing in properties using proceeds from green financing under the Green Finance Framework or the Green Equity Framework, we do not consider properties that do not meet the criteria under the Green Finance Framework or the Green Equity Framework or the Green Equity Framework described above.

-Due to the growing interest in ESG factors among our investors and society at large, we believe that a downgrade in our ESG ratings or any failure to acquire Green Buildings at a sufficient pace could materially adversely impact our business activities and decrease our unit price.
+Due to the growing interest in ESG factors among MEL's investors and society at large, we believe that a downgrade in MEL's ESG ratings or any failure to acquire Green Buildings at a sufficient pace could materially adversely impact our business activities and decrease MEL's unit price.
 We also recognize the impact on the cash flow of a property if its environmental performance is inadequate, because it becomes less competitive, as a result of which the rent we can charge and its occupancy rate may decline.
-We therefore take ESG factors into serious consideration when investing in new properties and managing our portfolio and believe that our ongoing ESG initiatives will contribute to our sustainable growth and increased unitholders' value, while mitigating ESG-related risks.
+We therefore take ESG factors into serious consideration when investing in new properties and managing MEL's portfolio and believe that our ongoing ESG initiatives will contribute to MEL's sustainable growth and increased unitholders' value, while mitigating ESG-related risks.